ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment copy.md

 3. classify the elements, using their size and position info obtained from step 1, into the different labels specified.

 <b-alert variant="success" show>
-<p>With the supervised learning, we're fitting a model for classifying elements on the page into different labels based on the position info of these elements on the page.</p>
+<p><span class="font-weight-bold">Tip</span>: With the supervised learning, we're fitting a model for classifying elements on the page into different labels based on the position info of these elements on the page.</p>

 <p>And we're <em class="font-weight-bold">NOT</em> training any NLP models to extract texts from the elements identified on the page.
 This part is handled internally by the Form Recognizer service.</p>
 </b-alert>